NTokala/daedalus1235.github.io/blog/2018/dotfd.md

 # Topic the Second: Tech 'n' Stuff

 This page, as noted in the footer, was made using GitHub pages.
 Because I never bothered to learn HTML, I'm trying to use a combination of HTML, Jekyll, Markdown, and MathJax so that I have the versatility to make things pretty in the future.
 I really hope MathJax works, because then I'll be able to write pretty equations using $\LaTeX$, such as a proof for the Boltzmann Entropy Equation below.
 I am using my text-editor/IDE of choice, Notepad++, because it has a nice folder-as-a-workspace option and dark mode.
 Also I couldn't really be bothered to learn how to use Vim, but that might change now that I apparently have a free [Lynda](https://lynda.com) subscription.
 A lot of the HTML code I stole from a different website that I had been working on with some friends a few months ago, and I don't really remember how .yml stuff works so this will be fun.
+GitHub is great because it makes it easy to work with multiple tabs/files open in Notepad++ and still have the "code" and text easily uploaded.

 ##